Entjaman/FMNN25-grupp3-2023/project2/README.md

 `poetry run python pytest`

+However, unfortunately we didn't manage to implement any good tests either (because lack of time)...

 ### Documentation

 This project was supposed to use `mkdocs` to generate documentation, but because of lack of time did not manage in time..